Siemens to acquire U.S.-based Supplyframe for $700 million

-FRANKFURT (Reuters) - Germany’s Siemens on Monday said it signed an agreement to buy U.S.-based Supplyframe for $700 million.
+Germany's Siemens (SIEGn.DE) on Monday said it signed an agreement to buy U.S.-based Supplyframe for $700 million.

 "Supplyframe's ecosystem and marketplace intelligence complements our industrial software portfolio perfectly and strengthens our capabilities for the growing market of small- and mid-size customers," Siemens board member Cedrik Neike said.